siplabiith/IFCC-Feature-Extraction/README.md

 # IFCC-Feature-Extraction

-<h1>Copyright Speech Information Processing Lab, IIT Hyderabad , Inc.  All Rights Reserved.</h1>
+###Copyright Speech Information Processing Lab, IIT Hyderabad , Inc.  All Rights Reserved.

 If you use this code